Frequently Asked Questions:

 HNN encourages readers to send in articles for possible publication concerning subjects in their area of expertise.
 Because we need to be able to assure our readers that writers are experts in the areas they discuss, we request that all submissions be accompanied by a resume.

-RSS feeds allow users with an RSS reader to keep track of websites every time specific pages are updated .
-Say, for instance, you like HNN blog Cliopatria and you want to know when it's updated.
-By using an RSS reader you will be notified the moment a new entry is posted on the blog.
+RSS feeds allow users with an RSS reader to keep track of websites every time specific pages are updated.
+Say, for instance, you like HNN's Breaking News page and want to be notified every time we post a new story.
+By using an RSS reader you will be notified the moment a new entry is posted.
 The system even allows you to find out every time one of the Roundup pages has been updated with new material or when our homepage is updated.
 With an RSS reader you can see which of your favorite sites have been updated at-a-glance without having to go through the trouble of surfing each site one by one.